 - Loneliness is a medical risk.
 It tracks with worse outcomes across multiple diseases.

 - Lifestyle and medication can work together.
-SSRIs and similar drugs are tools, not failures.
+SSRIs and similar drugs are useful medical tools, and choosing one is a reasonable step.

 - Earlier care is easier care.
 Reach out before you hit a crisis.